lemlac/mulem/docs/reference.md

 #### Mutability (`mu`)

 Mutable variables are marked with the keyword `mu`, the main star of the language.
 Just as Go has its `go` keyword, Mulang has `mu`.
-This was chosen since mutability is a common practice in programming much like functions are&mdash;which is why functions also get their own two letter keyword `fn`. *(See [Function Declarations](#Function-Declarations).)* The general rule of thumb in Mulang is that *patterns scale with complexity*&mdash;simple things like declaring a variable or function use short patterns, more complex things use bigger patterns.
+This was chosen since mutability is a common practice in programming much like functions are—which is why functions also get their own two letter keyword `fn`. *(See [Function Declarations](#Function-Declarations).)* The general rule of thumb in Mulang is that *patterns scale with complexity*—simple things like declaring a variable or function use short patterns, more complex things use bigger patterns.

-You might think the choice of `mu` as a keyword&mdash;which is the same name as the language itself&mdash;will be a potential source of confusion.
+You might think the choice of `mu` as a keyword—which is the same name as the language itself—will be a potential source of confusion.
 However, Go doesn't have this problem with its `go` keyword.
 When searching or discussing about *Mu*, it's sometimes preferable to write it as *Mulang* for clarity, just as other languages can have "lang" at the end of their names such as *Go* -> *Golang* or *D* -> *Dlang*.

 Declare a mutable variable with `mu type`.
 Setting it will change the value instead of shadowing it.
 The type of value when mutating it must match its original type.